The Evolution of Fleet Tracking Systems

 Part 91 vs. Part 135

-Regulatory requirements differ for private (Part 91) and charter (Part 135) operations.
-Commercial operations require more extensive tracking and monitoring capabilities.
+Regulatory requirements differ for private operations (Part 91) versus charter (Part 135).
+Commercial operations face more stringent tracking and monitoring requirements, which makes sense given the higher stakes.

 Military Fleet Tracking